 Alert Cancel

-The 2G ISS unit should have the capability to cancel all currently active aural alerts.
+The 2G ISS should have the capability to cancel all currently active aural alerts.
 The cancel command can be received over the input data buses.
 The advisory should remain cancelled until one of the following conditions exists:

 The currently active advisory becomes inactive and then becomes active again